spring-projects/spring-data-mongodb/README.md

         <url>http://maven.springframework.org/snapshot</url>
       </repository>

+### MongoTemplate
-* The MongoTemplate is the central support class for Mongo database operations.
-It supports
+MongoTemplate is the central support class for Mongo database operations.
+It provides

 * Basic POJO mapping support to and from BSON
 * Connection Affinity callback
-    * Exception translation into Spring's
+* Exception translation into Spring's [technology agnostic DAO exception hierarchy](http://static.springsource.org/spring/docs/3.0.x/spring-framework-reference/html/dao.html#dao-exceptions).

 Future plans are to support optional logging and/or exception throwing based on WriteResult return value, common map-reduce operations, GridFS operations.
 A simple API for partial document updates is also planned.

+### Easy Data Repository generation

-* To simplify the creation of Data Repositories a generic Repository interface and base class is provided.
-Furthermore, Spring will automatically create a Repository implementation for you that add implementations of finder methods you specify on an interface.
-For example the Repository interface is
+To simplify the creation of Data Repositories a generic Repository interface and default implementation is provided.
+Furthermore, Spring will automatically create a Repository implementation for you that adds implementations of finder methods you specify on an interface.

+The Repository interface is

-`public interface Repository<T, ID extends Serializable> {`
+        public interface Repository<T, ID extends Serializable> {

           T save(T entity);

           List<T> save(Iterable<? extends T> entities);

           T findById(ID id);

           boolean exists(ID id);

           List<T> findAll();

           Long count();

           void delete(T entity);

           void delete(Iterable<? extends T> entities);

           void deleteAll();
-`}`
+        }

-and there is a placeholder interface called MongoRepository that will in future add more Mongo specific methods.
+The MongoRepository extends Repository and will in future add more Mongo specific methods.

     public interface MongoRepository<T, ID extends Serializable> extends Repository<T, ID> {
     }

+SimpleMongoRepository is the out of the box implementation of the MongoRepository you can use for basid CRUD operations.

-You can use the provided implementation class SimpleMongoRepository for basic data access.
-You can also extend the MongoRepository interface and supply your own finder methods that follow simple naming conventions so they can be converted into queries.
-For example, given a Person class with first and last name properties
+To go beyond basic CRUD, extend the MongoRepository interface and supply your own finder methods that follow simple naming conventions such that they can be easily converted into queries.

+For example, given a Person class with first and last name properties, a PersonRepository interface that can query for Person by last name and when the first name matches a regular expression is shown below

     public interface PersonRepository extends MongoRepository<Person, Long> {